nus-cs2103-AY2324S2/tp/README.md

 ![Ui](docs/images/Ui.png)

-* This is **an Address Book application** that is made for Computer Science Tutors for managing their students contact and performance details.<br>
+* TAPro is **a Contact Book application** that is made for Computer Science Tutors for managing their students contact and performance details.<br>
   Example usages:
   * Add a student's contact details.
   * Record attendance of the student.